 - Not knowing league’s scoring rules

 Why would you draft a receiving back in a non-PPR league?
-Why would you place high emphasis on wide receivers in non-PPR leagues?
-Why would you ignore quarterbacks in 6-point passing touchdown leagues?
+Or, why would you place high emphasis on wide receivers in non-PPR leagues?
+What sense does it make to ignore quarterbacks in 6-point passing touchdown leagues?
 Know your league’s scoring rules and draft accordingly.

 - Showing up to the draft — or becoming — drunk

 Yeah, it’s fun.
 Pound a few drinks with the guys, swap some stories, share some laughs.
-But all you’re really doing is toasting to your failure and a sober owner’s success.
+But all you’re really doing is toasting to your own failure and to the success of a sober owner.